Skip to main content

 • optimization

-• “There's lots of little opportunities to save time with mechanics like how the dodge roll slows time when it overlaps an enemy hitbox (so in a perfect run you try to avoid that, since it slows your movement speed during the time slow), and general boss fight optimization.”
+• “There are many small opportunities to save time with mechanics, such as how the dodge roll slows time when it overlaps an enemy hitbox.
+In a perfect run, you would try to avoid that, as it slows your movement speed during the time slow, along with general boss fight optimization.”

 • grinding